masc-ucsc/docs/docs/pyrope/06-functions.md

     compiler versions.
 These are features that Pyrope enables.

-Pyrope divides the lambdas into four categories: `comb`, `pipe`, `flow`, and `mod`.
+Pyrope divides the lambdas into three categories: `comb`, `pipe`, and `mod`.

-- `comb` operates only over combinational logic.
+- `comb` is pure combinational logic.
 The outputs are purely a function of the inputs — no registers, no state, no cycle-level side effects.
 Any external call inside a `comb` can only affect debug statements (e.g., `puts`), not synthesizable code. `comb` can use `ref` arguments to modify tuples; `ref` is equivalent to having the argument as both input and output, which is still purely combinational. `comb` resembles `pure functions` in normal programming languages.

-- `pipe` is a Moore machine — outputs always go through flops (at least 1 stage, never `pipe[0]`).
-The latency is written as an argument to the
+- `pipe` is a Moore machine — every output goes through at least one flop.
-  keyword: `pipe[3] foo(...)` is fixed 3-cycle, `pipe[1..=3] foo(...)` lets
-  the caller pick within a range, and bare `pipe foo(...)` leaves the latency fully flexible for the caller to specify via `await[N]` inside a `flow`.
-The tool may retime logic for performance, but the behavior is equivalent to a `comb` with N flops appended at the outputs. `pipe` can use `reg` for internal storage, but besides storage, it behaves like a `comb` with pipelined outputs.
+  The latency is written as an argument to the keyword: `pipe[3] foo(...)` is fixed 3-cycle, `pipe[1..=3] foo(...)` lets the caller pick within a range, and bare `pipe foo(...)` leaves the latency fully flexible for the caller to specify via `await[N]` at the call site.
+The tool may retime logic for performance, but the behavior is equivalent to a `comb` with N flops appended at the outputs. `pipe` can use `reg` for internal storage;

-- `flow` connects `comb`, `pipe`, or other `flow` blocks with explicit timing control.
-Inside a `flow`, a declaration modifier `await[N]` requests N cycles of pipelining for the whole RHS, and `:@[N]` on any variable is a pure timing type check.
-This gives the designer full control over where pipeline stages are placed. `flow` can also use `reg` for persistent state across cycles.

-- `mod` has no constraints on how registers and outputs are used.
-Unlike `pipe` (Moore machine with registered outputs), `mod` can have combinational or registered outputs in any arrangement. `mod` operates cycle by cycle with explicit register reads and writes.
+  besides storage, it behaves like a `comb` with pipelined outputs.

+- `mod` has no constraints on registers or outputs.
+It can be combinational, Mealy, Moore, or a pipeline orchestrator.
+When a `mod` calls `pipe` lambdas and needs to align their outputs with other signals, it uses the `await[N]` declaration modifier and the `:@[N]` cycle type check (these constructs used to belong to the separate `flow` category, which has been merged into `mod`).

-Methods are `comb`/`pipe`/`flow`/`mod` lambdas that have `self` as the first argument, which allows operating on tuples.
+Methods are `comb`/`pipe`/`mod` lambdas that have `self` as the first argument, which allows operating on tuples.

 === "Combinational (comb)"
     ```
-    const add = comb(a, b) -> (result) {
-      result = a + b
-    }

     comb add(a, b) -> (result) {  // Same as const add = comb(a, b) -> (result)
       result = a + b
     }